shreyasm-dev/jnat/README.md

 ## Notes

 - Jnat re-exports jni by default.
 If you want to use a different version of jni, you can disable either the default features or the `jni` feature.
+- Jnat exports a macro, `jnat::jnat_macros::jnat` (seen in the example above), which is used to generate the `Java_HelloWorld_caller` function.
+This macro can be disabled by disabling either the default features or the `jni-macros` feature.
+Note that the macro keeps the original function to prevent unintuitive behavior (so you can, in your Rust code, call just `example()` instead of `Java_org_example_Class_example()` while still allowing Java to call it).